SUDDEN DESU

 Tool Menu

-This removed menu contains a few graphic viewers as well as a sound test, which will probably make some people happy as the game's music seems to be pretty popular.
+This disabled menu contains a few graphic viewers as well as a sound test, which will probably make some people happy as the game’s music seems to be pretty popular.
 Originally this menu was available on the standard Test Mode menu, as the last option:

 However, it’s been completely disconnected; only the string remains in the menu list.
 The code for the menu as well as all of its functionality remains though, and we can access it easily with a MAME cheat.
 This cheat will replace the standard Service Mode menu, so press Service (F2 by default in MAME) to see the menu after the cheat is enabled: